mhipszki/eslint-formatter-summary/README.md

 ## Supported Node versions

-The project came alive with the specific intention to support all Node.js version from `v4.x` as this formatter is supposed to be an _enabler for most projects_ and does not want to stand in the way by supporting only the latest Node.js versions.
+The project _used to_ support all Node.js version from `v4.x` as this formatter is supposed to be an _enabler for most projects_ and does not want to stand in the way by supporting only the latest Node.js versions.

-Supported Node.js versions are the _latest_:

-- latest stable
-- v4 to LTS

-The distribution version targets Node.js `v4` and should work on this version and above.
+However, time has passed and the project today is only tested on the latest LTS version of Node.js.

 ## Supported ESLint versions

-`ESLint` versions are supported from `v4` onwards, although `eslint-formatter-summary` may also work with lower versions of ESLint.
+`ESLint` versions are supported from `v7` onwards, although `eslint-formatter-summary` may also work with lower versions of ESLint.
 Please open an issue if you need support for other versions of ESLint.

 ## Contribute